sagemath/trac_to_gh/Issue 4490.md

 # Issue 4490: notebook -- add a checkbox that enables/disables implicit multiplication

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4490

 Original creator: was